fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 SG are not bounded to a single EC2 instance but are locked to a **region/VPC** combination.
 An instance can have multiple SG that still lives outside it (if something get blocked the instance won't even see it).
-An SG can also reference other SG, for example to allow connection from multiple EC2 instances that owns their SG
+An SG can also reference other SG, for example to allow connection from multiple EC2 instances that owns their SG.

 It is good practice to create a security group devoted to ssh access.
 From the folder where we have saved our .pem file: